State Anthem of the Soviet Union: Use in the Russian Federation

 After the dissolution of the Soviet Union in 1991, the Russian Federation adopted a new anthem, the Patriotic Song.
 It was previously the regional anthem of the Russian Soviet Federative Socialist Republic from 1990 until 1991 (until 1990 it used the State Anthem of the Soviet Union).
 Unlike most national anthems, it had no official lyrics (although unofficial ones written for it were proposed, they were not adopted).

 The Patriotic Song was replaced soon after Vladimir Putin first took office on 7 May 2000.
 The federal legislature established and approved the music of the National Anthem of the Soviet Union, with newly written lyrics, in December 2000.
 Boris Yeltsin criticized Putin for supporting the semi-reintroduction of the Soviet-era national anthem, although some opinion polls showed that many Russians favored this decision.
 In late 2000, the current national anthem of Russia was introduced, which uses the music of the Soviet national anthem with new lyrics by Sergey Mikhalkov, who also wrote both the original Soviet anthem and its remake in 1977.

 State Union of Russia and Belarus

 The same music was used for a proposed anthem for the State Union of Russia and Belarus, entitled Derzhavny Soyuz Narodov ("Sovereign Union of Nations").
 Its lyrics were not tied to any specific nationality, and there were official versions in the languages of every Soviet republic and several other Soviet languages; thus it could have been adopted by a broader union.
 However, it was never officially adopted, and there appear to be no plans to utilize it in any official role.

 Decommunization

 In some post-Soviet states which adopted decommunization laws banning Communist symbolism, publicly performing the Soviet anthem is illegal.
 For example, since 2015, offenders in Ukraine face up to five years in prison with the exception of Russian-occupied areas in Ukraine.
 Similar laws were adopted in Latvia and Lithuania.

-Russo-Ukrainian War

-After Russia annexed Crimea, Ukrainian artist Orest Lyutyy responded with the song Die, Empire! (Здохни, Імперія!), which is modified from the Soviet national anthem.